Se habla español

 Impact of Project 2025 on Immigrants in California

-California is one of the most diverse states in the nation and home to millions of immigrants.
-It would likely face significant challenges if widespread deportation and enforcement actions were put into place.
-These proposals could influence daily life, legal options, and community stability for thousands of families.
+California is one of the most diverse states in the country.
+It is home to millions of immigrants.
+The state would likely face serious challenges if these policies were enforced.
+Deportations and stricter enforcement could affect daily life.
+Legal options and community stability could also be impacted.

-Below are the most pressing concerns facing immigrants, businesses, and communities in California.
+Below are the most urgent concerns for immigrants, businesses, and communities in California.

 A. Family and Community Disruptions

-Mass deportations could separate families and leave U.S.-born children without parents or guardians.
-Many children of undocumented immigrants are citizens, yet their parents could still be removed, which raises difficult questions about custody and care.
+Mass deportations could separate families.
+U.S.-born children could be left without parents or guardians.
+Many children of undocumented immigrants are U.S. citizens.
+Their parents could still be deported.
+This raises serious concerns about custody and care.

-California is home to more than 180,000 DACA recipients and many TPS holders.
-If these programs are weakened or eliminated, young immigrants who contribute significantly to the workforce and economy may face removal.
-This would disrupt their education, careers, and long-term plans.
+California is home to more than 180,000 DACA recipients.
+It also has many TPS holders.
+If these programs are weakened or eliminated, many young immigrants could face removal.
+This would disrupt their education, careers, and future plans.

 B. Economic and Workforce Consequences